HackingGate/typst-out/README.md

 There are two caching steps in this action:

-1. Cache Typst build: This step caches the built Typst binary using the actions/cache@v3 action.
-The cache key is created using the Typst commit SHA from the specified typst_ref.
+1. **Cache Typst build**: This step caches the built Typst binary using the `actions/cache@v3` action.
+The cache key is created using the Typst commit SHA from the specified `typst_ref`.
 When the action is run, it checks if there's a cache hit (i.e., if a cached Typst binary exists for the given commit SHA).
 If there's a cache hit, the action skips the subsequent steps for setting up Rust and building Typst, and directly proceeds to the step for compiling Typst files.

 ```yaml
 - name: Cache Typst build